vitorjsls30/spotify-api-wrapper/README.md

 <!--importing library-->
 <script src="spotifyApiWrapper.umd.js"></script>
 ```
-After that the library will be avaiable to the Global as `SpotifyWrapper`.
+After that the library will be avaiable to the Global as `spotifyApiWrapper`.
 Follow an example:
 ```js
 const spotify = new spotifyApiWrapper({
         clientId: 'YOUR_SPOTIFY_CLIENT_ID',